While hiring has slowed, it hasn’t stopped altogether. Many employers are still recruiting – they’re conducting remote interviews.

 Make sure to send a follow-up email to your interviewer to thank them for meeting with you.
 Consider including a few points you spoke about in your interview to remind them of your discussion.

 You might also share additional thoughts on the point of discussion or a few ideas for what you’d do in the role.
-This extra effort shows the interviewer how serious you are about wanting the position, and it might just be the additional momentum you need to edge out the other candidates and get the job.
+This extra effort shows the interviewer how serious you are about wanting the position.
+It might just be the additional momentum you need to edge out the other candidates and get the job.

 Have questions?
-Shoot us an email we would love to chat!
+Contact us; we would love to help!